Zuehlke/machines-code-people/articles/continuous-system-integration.md

 ---
 # {{page.title}}

-Continuous integration (CI) is the core of successful agile software development.
+Continuous integration (CI) is a core practice of successful agile software development.
 A practice that makes agile systems development, e.g., development of a medical device, successful as well!

 ##Continuous Integration of Software